 Champaign Marijuana Possession Attorney

-Marijuana is illegal in every state in the U.S., but penalties for possession of marijuana can vary greatly from state to state.
+The laws regarding the use and possession of marijuana have been changing rapidly across the United States, and penalties for possession of marijuana can also vary significantly from state to state.
 In the state of Illinois, marijuana possession is taken very seriously, and anyone found in possession of this substance can face serious legal penalties.
-Although there are serious consequences associated with marijuana possession charges and convictions, an experienced defense attorney may be able to have the charges against you reduced or possibly get them dropped completely.
+Although there are serious consequences associated with marijuana possession charges and convictions, an experienced criminal defense attorney may be able to have the charges against you reduced or possibly get them dropped altogether.

-The Champaign marijuana possession lawyers of Bruno Law Offices have years of experience handling drug crimes cases and know what it takes to help those facing these serious charges.
-Contact our offices at (217) 328-6000 to discuss the ways we can help you build a strong defense.
+The aggressive Champaign marijuana possession lawyers at the Bruno Law Offices have consistently been handling drug crimes cases, and we know what it takes to help those facing these serious charges.
+We will review the facts, discuss your concerns, and will formulate your best defense strategy.
+Contact our Champaign office at (217) 328-6000, complete our email form, or chat live online today to discuss your legal needs.

 - Class 1 Felony: Anyone found with 5,000 grams or more